lukesnc/arch-wsl/README.md

 systemd=true
 ```

-*Enabling systemd might prevent the ability to run GUI apps from WSL.
+*Enabling systemd might prevent the ability to run GUI apps from WSL and will increase the instance startup time.
 See [this gist](https://gist.github.com/lukesnc/8ce7cbee8456e5ef73315a40c4a77eba) for more information.*

 ## Done